TeaTime93/TP-SE02-Capstone/DesignDoc.md

 2. I will design a feature that allows writers to upload the first few sentences of their stories.
 3. I will include a feature that allows users to provide feedback on the stories they read.
 4. I will design mechanisms for users to follow their favorite authors.
-5. I will design a system that allows users to filter and categorize story snippets according to their preferences.
+5. I will design a system that feed that filters and organizes story snippets for users based on their interests.
 6. I will design a robust profile creation system that allows users to connect with others and have their stories go to the feed.

 _The functionality described above should be what your design is focused on.
 You do not need to include the design for any out of scope features or expansions._